 Is somebody in your household feeling a lot of dental pain?
 Have they just been in an accident, or do they have a severe toothache?
 Taking the right action in the middle of a dental emergency can mean the difference between saving or losing a tooth—do you know what to do?
 Fortunately for the people of Hillsboro, they only need to remember one thing: call Infinity Dental Care.
 Our team of experts is ready and able to accept emergency patients, and we can even schedule a same-day appointment so we can help someone get out of pain as fast as possible.

 Whether you’re dealing with a broken/knocked out tooth or a bad toothache, you should definitely seek out professional care as soon as you can.
 This will allow our team to quickly take care of any pain as well as reduce the damage to the teeth.
-There are also a few things you can do in the time before you’re able to reach our dental office that will help you get control of the situation:
+In the meantime, there are also a few things you can do in the time before you’re able to reach our dental office that will help you get control of the situation.

 Being in the midst of a dental emergency can be stressful, but it’s important to stay calm and collected because acting fast is important.
-Whether your child broke a tooth or you’re having a severe toothache, at Infinity Dental Care, we offer the specialized care of a pediatric dentist at prosthodontist.
-Both Dr. Kalluri and Dr. Post understand the importance of providing high-quality emergency dental care that sets you up for a future of oral success despite experiencing dental trauma, which is why patients feel so comfortable in their care.
+Whether your child broke a tooth or you’re having a severe toothache, at Infinity Dental Care, we offer the specialized care you need.
+Dr. Kalluri understands the importance of providing high-quality emergency dental care that sets you up for a future of oral success despite experiencing dental trauma, which is why patients feel so comfortable in her care.

 Unfortunately, dental offices aren’t equipped to handle certain urgent medical emergencies, which is why some patients may need to visit their local emergency room before coming to Infinity Dental Care.
 If you’re in a life-threatening situation or any of these symptoms, your ER should be the first stop you make: